Investing in Marijuana for Beginners

 Q: But medical marijuana is legal, isn’t it?

-A: While medical marijuana is legal in 34 states and the District of Columbia, marijuana is still federally illegal.
+A: While medical marijuana is legal in 34 states and the District of Columbia, marijuana is still illegal at the federal level.
 It is true that federal legalization in the United States, looking at the demographics, is now merely a matter of when.
-However, there is a lot of damage activists in the White House, for example, can do to the cannabis market before that comes to pass.
-That said, there have also been indications that other areas of the White House are amenable to relaxing federal rules around states’ approaches to marijuana.
-Canadian cannabis companies and cannabis products are stealing a march on the rest of North America, and it is unlikely that the United States will want to compete with one hand tied behind its back for too long.
+While it is not a top priority of the Biden administration, members of the Cabinet have expressed support for legalization.
+In the meantime, Canadian cannabis companies and cannabis products are stealing a march on the rest of North America, and it is unlikely that the United States will want to compete with one hand tied behind its back for too long.
+The longer Washington takes to address this issue, the more pressure they will come under from American capital interests champing at the bit to grab a piece of the action for themselves.

 Q: How can we invest in cannabis stocks given this legal status?